dendronhq/dendron-site/vault/dendron.topic.publish-legacy.configuration.md

 - default: true
 - values: true|false|hashByVault

-If set to false, dendron will only publish notes within the hierarchy that have `published: true` set in the frontmatter
+If set to false, Dendron will only publish notes within the hierarchy that have `published: true` set in the frontmatter

 If set as a hash, you can further specify `publishByDefault` settings on a per vault basis.
 The key is the name of the vault and the value is a boolean.